China's urban unemployment rate stays below 4 percent for second straight quarter

 In March, Premier Li Keqiang said China added 13.14 million urban jobs in 2016 and aims to add another 11 million this year while keeping the registered unemployment rate below 4.5 percent.

+The ministry said on Friday that 7.35 million new jobs were created in the first six months of 2017.

-However, structural problems in the labor market remain, ministry spokesman Lu Aihong told a media briefing in Beijing on Friday.
+However, China still faces structural problems in the labor market, ministry spokesman Lu Aihong told a media briefing in Beijing, adding that there is demand for about 15 million new urban jobs each year.

 China's cabinet said in April that risks of mass unemployment in some regions and sectors have increased.